vyacheslavs/gollum-auth-proxy/README.md

 ## DESCRIPTION

+### This fork of golumn does not work without X-Forwarded-User header.
+This fork is to be used under reverse proxy with some forward authentication

 Gollum is a simple wiki system built on top of Git.
 A Gollum Wiki is simply a git repository of a specific nature:

 * A Gollum repository's contents are human-editable text or markup files.